kshepetska/cryptoDo/README.md

 - **NFTs**: View and track popular NFTs from different collections, integrated with [AlchemyAPI](https://www.alchemyapi.io/).
 - **Crypto Charts**: Interactive charts showing cryptocurrency prices and trends, powered by [ThingProxy](https://www.thingproxy.com/).
 - **User Registration**: Secure user authentication and registration flow using [Firebase](https://firebase.google.com/).
+- **Web3 Wallet Connection**: Seamlessly connect to your cryptocurrency wallet using Web3.js for a smooth experience in managing your assets.

 ## Tech Stack